-The scheme would, due to the scale and layout of development proposed, the extent of plot coverage of built form and hard surfaces, prominent position of flats 1-6, the dominance of car parking and lack of parking, proximity to trees on and adjoining the site, the small plots proposed and lack of space for recreation open space and sufficient landscape setting and lack of privacy for residents on site, fail to respect the spacious sylvan character of the prevailing pattern of development in the area, or deliver a well planned high quality design that would contribute positively to the local distinctiveness, the quality of life and enhances the character and identity of the locality.
-It is thereefore contrary to Policies STR1 & ENV3 of the New Forest District Local Plan Part 1: Planning Strategy 2020, Policy D1 of the Hythe and Dibden Neighbourhood Plan 2019 and the Housing Design, Density and Character SPD 2006.
+The scheme would, due to the scale and layout of development proposed, the extent of plot coverage of built form and hard surfaces, the dominance of car parking, proximity to trees on and adjoining the site, the small plots proposed and lack of space for recreation open space and sufficient landscape setting fail to respect the spacious sylvan character of the prevailing pattern of development in the area, or deliver a well planned high quality design that would contribute positively to the local distinctiveness, the quality of life and enhances the character and identity of the locality.
+It is therefore contrary to Policies STR1 & ENV3 of the New Forest District Local Plan Part 1: Planning Strategy 2020, Policy D1 of the Hythe and Dibden

+Neighbourhood Plan 2019 and the Housing Design, Density and Character SPD 2006.

 - Due to the proximity of the proposed access to the existing access to the east and failure to demonstrate the visibility splays are based on actual vehicle speeds along Noads Way the scheme has failed to demonstrate that the works are sufficient.
-It is therefore considered that the scheme would be prejudicial to highway safety. - The scheme fails to provide sufficient parking to meet the transportation needs of the development in accordance with the adopted parking standards.
-The extent of the shortfall would result in site cramming of cars are likely to result in cars parking along Noads Way.
-This would compromise the residential character of the site and safe access for pedestrians and cyclists and potentially prejudice the ability of the site to be adequately serviced.
-The scheme would be contrary to ENV3 of the New Forest District Local Plan Part 1: Planning Strategy 2020 and the Parking Standards SPD 2012. - The application has not demonstrated that the proposal would not cause harm to features of nature conservation interest, or that such impacts can be mitigated.
-The application also fails to demonstrate that the scheme can deliver the required 10% Bio-diversity Net Gain.
-The scheme would therefore be contrary to Policy STR1 of the New Forest District Local Plan Part 1: Planning Strategy 2020, Policy DM2 of the New Forest District Local Plan Part 2: Sites and DM policies 2014 and the Interm Strategy for Ecology & Bio-diversity Net Gain 2020. - The scheme has failed to demonstrate that surface water drainage can be dealt with in a manner that would not give rise to increased surface water flooding on site and meet the requirements of delivering sustainable drainage contrary to policy STR1 of the New Forest District Local Plan Part 1: Planning Strategy 2020. - The recreational and air quality impacts of the proposed development on the New Forest Special Area of Conservation, the New Forest Special Protection Area, the New Forest Ramsar site, the Solent and Southampton Water Special Protection Area, the Solent and Southampton Water Ramsar site, and the Solent Maritime Special Area of Conservation would not be adequately mitigated and the proposed development would therefore be likely to unacceptably increase recreational pressures on these sensitive European nature conservation sites, contrary to Policies ENV1 of the New Forest District Local Plan Part 1: Planning strategy 2020 and DM3 of the New Forest District Local Plan Part 2: Sites and Development Management 2014 and the Mitigation for Recreational Impacts on New Forest European Sites SPD 2021, Air Qulaity Monitoring and the Bird Aware Solent Strategy. - 7 The scheme has not demonstrated how it would meet the recreational and open space needs of the occupiers of the development, contrary to CS07 of the Core Strategy 2009 - The proposal will not be providing the required amount of affordable housing and is therefore contrary to Policy HOU2 of the New Forest District Local Plan Part 1: Planning Strategy 2020.

-The scheme has failed to demonstrate that it can be delivered in a manner that respects the trees on and adjoining the site that make a positive contribution to the character and appearance of the area.
-Furthermore, inadequate information has been submitted to justify the removal of trees on the frontage to allow the proposed access to be created.
-The scheme would therefore have a detrimental impact on the landscape setting of the area and fails to deliver space to mitigate the loss of trees.
+Furthermore on site highway and pedestrian safety has not been demonstrated, nor has the scheme considered or demonstrated support for modes of travel other than the private car.
+It is therefore considered that the scheme would be prejudicial to highway and pedestrian safety and contrary to policy CCC2 of the New Forest District Local Plan Part 1: Planning Strategy 2020. - The scheme has failed to demonstrate that surface water drainage can be dealt with in a manner that would not give rise to increased surface water flooding on site and meet the requirements of delivering sustainable drainage contrary to policy STR1 of the New Forest District Local Plan Part 1: Planning Strategy 2020. - The recreational and air quality impacts of the proposed development on the New Forest Special Area of Conservation, the New Forest Special Protection Area, the New Forest Ramsar site, the Solent and Southampton Water Special Protection Area, the Solent and Southampton Water Ramsar site, and the Solent Maritime Special Area of Conservation would not be adequately mitigated and the proposed development would therefore be likely to unacceptably increase recreational pressures on these sensitive European nature conservation sites, contrary to Policies ENV1 of the New Forest District Local Plan Part 1: Planning strategy 2020 and DM3 of the New Forest District Local Plan Part 2: Sites and Development Management 2014 and the Mitigation for Recreational Impacts on New Forest European Sites SPD 2021, Air Quality Monitoring SPD 2022 and the Bird Aware Solent Strategy. - The scheme has not demonstrated how it would meet the recreational and open space needs of the occupiers of the development, contrary to CS07 of the New Forest District Council Core Strategy 2009 - The proposal has not demonstrated that it can not provide the required amount of affordable housing and is therefore contrary to Policy HOU2 of the New Forest District Local Plan Part 1: Planning Strategy 2020. - The scheme has failed to demonstrate that it can be delivered in a manner that respects the trees on and adjoining the site that make a positive contribution to the character and appearance of the area.
+The scheme would therefore have a detrimental impact on the landscape setting of the area and fails to deliver space and landscape proposal to mitigate the loss of trees.
 The scheme is contrary to Polices ENV3 and ENV4 of the New Forest District Local Plan Part 1: Planning Strategy 2020.